This tutorial covers:

 MONGODB_URI=YOUR_MONGODB_URL

-Replace the placeholders with the appropriate values:
+Replace the placeholders with the correct values:

 VCS_TYPE